-comet_maths is a python module with useful mathematical algorithms for general use as well as for the other tools in the comet toolkit.
+comet_maths is a python module with useful mathematical algorithms (including interpolation with uncertainties) for general use as well as for use in the other tools in the CoMet toolkit.
 The comet_maths documentation is available here.
 There are also jupyter notebooks available in the example section.

 There are quite a range of different functionalities within comet_maths.
 There are currently three submodules.
 One for linear algebra (mainly used for matrix operations in both obsarray and punpy), one for random generators (mainly used for sample generation in punpy) and one for interpolation (for general use).